 Yes.
 There are partial need-based scholarships available to students participating in Study Away Programs offered during the May Experience.
 Those scholarships are administered by the Rinker Center.

 There are a limited number of need-based scholarships to assist with the costs of housing for students enrolled in on-campus May Experience courses.
-Those scholarships are administered by the May Experience Oversight Committee.
+Those scholarships are administered by the Faculty Coordinator of the On-Campus May Experience and the Office of Financial Aid.